MiraCosta College Computer Applications Program

 Elaine has taught Information Technology and Computer Science classes at various colleges, including Bentley College, Palomar College, Chapman College, and UCSD.
 She has been an instructor for the Computer and Information Science Department at MiraCosta College for the past twelve years.
 Classes taught include: Computer Applications, Fundamentals of Computer Information Systems, Computer Literacy, Microsoft Excel (both on-ground and on-line) and Microsoft Word.

-In addition, Elaine has developed and taught the following classes for the Computer Science discipline: Visual Basic Programming (on-line), C++ Programming (on-line), Data Structures & Algorithms.
+In addition, Elaine has taught the following classes for the Computer Science discipline: Visual Basic Programming, C++ Programming, and Data Structures an Algorithms.

 In her spare time Elaine micro-manages her family, serves on the Board of Directors of the local Chapter of the American Harp Society, visits New Orleans and New York as often as possible, and wishes she weren't, but apparently is, addicted to Sudoku and KenKen.